 Are fees payable?

 There are no joining fees.
-A nominal annual subscription fee is charged that enables and maintains the facility to make payments to drivers and companies who have joined the network.
+A nominal annual registration fee is charged that enables and maintains the facility to make payments to drivers and companies who have joined the network.
 This also ensures registered driver's secure the range of benefits available

 Do I need a CabNet app to drive?